esolutionsone/REST-API-Explorer-Example/README.md

 This README will describe our **file structure, tips and tricks, and the high-level "how-tos" and "whys" behind how we've built the component** 🙌

-**each file is commented in-line** to explain what each component is doing, why, and if there are any considerations!
+**Each file is commented in-line** to explain what each component is doing, why, and if there are any considerations!

 ---